 FAVSP Football Finalists

 Congratulations to our younger footballers who finished second in their tournament.
 These players only lost out in a penalty shootout.
 It was great to see them playing at the new AstroTurf at Helsby High School, we even had some of the teachers come out to watch.
 It was a fantastic to see a mix of year 3 and year 4 children play so well together.
 Special mentions to everyone who took turns to be goalkeeper.
-The team look great with their medals and came back to school with so much confidence taken from the tournament.
+The team looked great with their medals and came back to school with so much confidence taken from the event.

 Cheshire Phoenix Hoops for Health